55 Bishopsgate shortlisted for the Planning Awards 2025

 The executive summaries for the award entries reads,

-PLANNING PERMISSION OF THE YEAR: This strategic, iconic City Cluster tower delivers much-needed floorspace, accommodating City employment and economic growth projections, alongside a ground-floor transformation with a new public realm and pedestrian routes.
-The scheme includes The London Centre; an exhibition, education and convening focal point celebrating planning and architecture in London with free to visit 7 days a week landscaped public Sky Garden and viewing terrace at 280m high offering all communities spectacular 360-degree views over London ; an inclusive destination delivering a welcoming 7 day and evening City for all communities.
+This strategic, iconic City Cluster tower delivers much-needed floorspace, accommodating City employment and economic growth projections, alongside a ground-floor transformation with a new public realm and pedestrian routes.
+The scheme includes The London Centre; an exhibition, education and convening focal point celebrating planning and architecture in London, with a free-to-visit, landscaped Sky Garden and viewing terrace open seven days a week and offering everyone spectacular 360-degree views over London, 280 m above ground; an inclusive destination ensuring a welcoming City for all communities.
 The scheme's submission was delivered through proactive planning utilising City Planning modelling evidence.

-DESIGN EXCELLENCE: 55 Bishopsgate is an outstanding exemplar of holistic Design Excellence.
-Architecturally unique and elegant and an appropriate response to its context and heritage.
-The scheme’s design responds to its users’ requirements and is informed by sustainability and minimizing whole life carbon.
-The scheme is an exemplar of truly inclusive design, a transformation of the public realm and a socially democratic building with culture and education as a 7-day destination.
-Designed to put the public on top with the upper storeys a free to visit public Skygarden and viewing deck.
+Design Excellence: 55 Bishopsgate is an outstanding exemplar of holistic Design Excellence.
+It is architecturally unique, elegant, and an appropriate response to its context and the heritage of London.
+The scheme’s design responds to its users’ requirements and is informed by sustainability, working deliberately to minimise whole-life carbon.
+The scheme is an exemplar of truly inclusive design, a transformation of the public realm, and a democratic space with culture and education supporting the all-week destination.
+Designed to put the public on top with the upper storeys housing a free public Skygarden and viewing deck.
 It is a scheme of Design Excellence in a holistic and three-dimensional sense.

 These places on the shortlist for the Planning Awards great testament to the hard work and dedication of the whole project team, from client to key stakeholders and the skilled design team here at AFK Studios and our consultants.
 It was a truly collaborative design process to deliver more office and cultural placemaking space at the heart of the City of London.